annafarman/shopping-list-exercise/README.md

 # shopping-list-exercise
-Shopping lisot exercise from The Odin Project
+Shopping list exercise from The Odin Project